syncfusion-content/blazor-docs/blazor/breadcrumb/breadcrumb-items.md

 ---
 layout: post
 title: Breadcrumb Items with Blazor Breadcrumb component | Syncfusion
-description: Checkout and learn here all about data binding with Blazor Breadcrumb component of Syncfusion and more.
+description: Checkout and learn here all about breadcrumb items in Blazor Breadcrumb component of Syncfusion and more.
 platform: Blazor
 control: Breadcrumb
 documentation: ug